rosscon/klipper-macros/README.md

 ```
 Find best line and multiply it by (0.5 + (bestLine * 0.05) ) to find your PA setting.
 ```

+### Pressure Advance (Set override)
+An issue that can occur with klipper is in multiple extruder setups `SET_PRESSURE_ADVACE` may return an error due to being unable to infer which extruder queue to apply the advance value to.
+This can be particularly problematic for multi material prints where each filament used may need to set its own pressure advance value.

+This macro simply overrides the klipper default `SET_PRESSURE_ADVACE` and executes the build in klipper command but with an `EXTRUDER` value defined.

+To enable add `[include klipper_macros/set_pressure_advance.cfg]` to your printer.cfg and thats it!

 ### M600 Filament Change
 TODO